duyanhle-glitch/finalsample/README.md

 - **Orders.csv**: Contains Order IDs, order dates, customer names, and locations, which give us a snapshot of who the customers are and where they’re from.
 - **Details.csv**: Adds specific order details linked to each Order ID, allowing us to understand each purchase’s unique characteristics.

-### 2.1.
-Dataset Overview <a name="sec2p1"></a>

-In this dataset overview, several columns offer valuable insights into customer purchasing patterns and financial performance, helping us better understand client behavior.
-Each order is identified by a unique **Order ID**, allowing us to trace individual transactions.
-The **Order Date** records when each purchase was made, providing an opportunity to analyze sales trends over time.

-Details such as **Customer Name**, **State**, and **City** give us information about customer locations, which can be used to refine geographic targeting strategies. **Amount** and **Profit** indicate the revenue and profitability of each order, essential metrics for evaluating the business's financial performance.
-The **Quantity** column reflects the number of items in each order, allowing for the analysis of bulk purchasing or large orders.

-Product categorization is covered by the **Category** and **Sub-Category** columns, which classify products into types (like Electronics or Furniture) and their sub-types.
-This segmentation is crucial for market analysis and identifying high-performing product categories.
-Finally, the **Payment Mode** column reveals the type of payment used (such as Credit Card or COD), which highlights customer payment preferences and supports targeted payment-related strategies.

 ```
 First 5 rows of data: